jhvanderschee/jekyllcodex/getting-started.md

 ## Step 3.
 Host your website

 Oh, how I hate shared hosting accounts... untill Jekyll.
 Shared hosting accounts are cheap but unreliable.
-However, Jekyll provides us with a back-up (actually the source code), which makes me feel a whole lot safer.
+However, a Git based static site provides us with a back-up (actually the source code), which makes me feel a whole lot safer.
 CloudCannon exports the static version of your site to an FTP account on every update, enabling you to use an hosting environment of your choice.
 Just connect your FTP account through the CloudCannon options.
-So if your cheap hosting account goes down, the source code will still live on in your CloudCannon environment, enabling you to push the site to another cheap hosting account.
+So if your cheap hosting account goes down, the source code will still live on in Git and in your CloudCannon environment, enabling you to push the site to another cheap hosting account.
 Isn't that reassuring?